Krishnamacharyan Viniyoga & Yoga with Elise, my journey...

 I have completed 750 hours of Yoga teacher to obtain my Yoga teacher certification with the Krishnamacharya Healing and Yoga Foundation (KHYF).
 This involved deep and intensive training with my teacher Ruth Diggins and my sangha known as the Tahi sangha as we were the first group of trainees to complete this training in Aotearoa.
 Since then there the Rua sangha have also completed their training and currently the third batch, the Toru sangha, are currently in training.
 Krishnamacharya yoga has an ancient and growing lineage and I feel blessed and honoured to be involved in the training, seminars and teachings which take place here in Aotearoa/New Zealand.

-In January I begin a new journey into 1000 hours of Yoga Therapy training.
+In January 2020 I begin a new journey into 1000 hours of Yoga Therapy training over three years.
 More to come on this soon...

 I am registered with the organization which is based in Chennai, Tamil Nadu in South India.